puppeteer/puppeteer/CONTRIBUTING.md

 A barrier for introducing new installation dependencies is especially high:
 - **Do not add** installation dependency unless it's critical to project success.

+### Vendoring third party dependencies

+Because we are working towards an agnostic Puppeteer that can run in any environment (see [#6125](https://github.com/puppeteer/puppeteer/issues/6125)) we cannot import common dependencies in a way that relies on Node's resolution to find them.
+For example, `import mitt from 'mitt'` works fine in Node, but in an ESM build running in the browser, the browser has no idea where to find `'mitt'`.

+Therefore we put all common dependencies into `src/common/third-party`.
+This means there are extra criteria for these dependencies; ideally they will not depend on any other modules.
+If they do, we should consider an alternative way of managing our dependencies.

+The process for updating a vendored dependency is:

+1. `npm install {DEP NAME HERE}`
+2. `cp -r node_modules/DEP src/common/third-party/DEP`
+3. Update `eslintrc.js` to forbid importing DEP directly (see the `Mitt` rule already defined in there).
+4. Use the new DEP, and run `npm run tsc` to check everything compiles successfully.
+5. If the dep ships as compiled JS, you may need to disable TypeScript checking the file.
+Add an entry to the `excludes` property of the root `tsconfig.json` (again, see the entry that's already there for Mitt as an example).

 ## Running & Writing Tests

 - Every feature should be accompanied by a test.